Amsterdam Schiphol Airport Layover Guide

 Things to do at Amsterdam Schiphol during transit

-Take a Behind The Scenes Tour of Schiphol airport which includes visiting the fire station, aircraft hangars, the snow fleet and more stops of interest not normally seen by the public.
-Tours depart all year round at 0930/1100/1300/1430/1630 from bus stop A15, Tue-Sun (closed Mondays).
+• Take a Schiphol Experience tour on a bus which includes driving past the fire station, aircraft hangars, the snow fleet and more stops of interest not normally seen by the public.
+Tours depart all year round at 1100/1300/1430 from bus stop A15, Tue-Sun (Wed-Sun in the winter months Nov-Mar).
 You need to first check-in with ID at the Planes@Plaza store in Schiphol Plaza.
 Tickets cost €15.50 for adults, €7.75 for children 4-12 or €35 for a family ticket (2 adults + 2 children).
 The tour lasts 1 hour.
 See our review here.

-Take a room at the YOTEL or Mercure, both located in the terminal.
+• Take a room at the YOTELAir (Lounge 2) or Mercure Hotel (Lounge 3), both located in the terminal.
 The minimum stay at the Yotel is 4 hours.

-Head up to the panorama terrace (public side, departures 1) to look at the planes.
+• Head up to the panorama terrace (public side, departures 1) to look at the planes.
+Note, the terrace is open but there is construction/renovation work ongoing.

-Have some quiet time at the Meditation centre on the upper level.
+• Have some quiet time at the Meditation centre on the upper level of Lounge 2.

-• Get your hair styled at Coiffure En Vogue at Schiphol Plaza.
+• Get your hair styled at Coiffure En Vogue at Schiphol Plaza (public side).

-There are at least 50 places to eat and drink at the airport!
-On the terminal side, places of note include: Murphy's Irish Pub (near gate D10), Grand Café Het Paleis, Dutch Kitchen (try a raw herring), Bubbles Seafood bar and Park Café which has an outside patio.
-The public side includes a La Place Restaurant, La Place Express, DUTCH & delicious (Dutch snacks), a Vlaamse Frites (Flemish chip shop) and Burger King - some places are open 24 hours.
+• There are at least 50 places to eat and drink at the airport!
+On the terminal side, places of note include: Murphy's Irish Pub (Lounge 2), Grand Café Het Paleis, Dutch Bar & Kitchen (try a raw herring), Bubbles Seafood bar, Harvest Market and Park Café which has an outside patio.
+The public side includes a La Place Restaurant, La Place Express, DUTCH & delicious (Dutch snacks), a Vlaamse Frites (Flemish chip shop) and TOKO To Go (Indonesian) - some places are open 24 hours.

 Check out our Schiphol airport tips guide with more details.